Summerhill, County Meath: Soccer

 Summerhill is also the home of the soccer club Park Celtic Summerhill, which was founded in 2009 when local clubs Agher Park and Summerhill Celtic amalgamated to create one club for the area.

-The club competes in the North East Football League at Adult Level, and in the NECSL at underage level.
+The club competes in the North East Football League at Adult Level, and in the NERL at underage level.

 Local attractions

 Local history sites include Dangan Castle and Lynches Castle.

 Agher Church is associated with Jonathan Swift who was Rector there.
 The church, which is still in use today, is known for its east window made in Dublin by Thomas Jervais, it is the second earliest known piece of Irish-made stained glass.
 Larocor Church (of which Reverend Jonathan Swift was also Rector) has since been deconsecrated and is now a private house.

 Summerhill Community Center has a bowls room, office space, a large indoor sports hall, 3 renovated sand based tennis courts, an outdoor basketball court, a playground, an outdoor gym, a bar and restaurant, and a theater.

 Nearby sporting facilities include Summerhill Golf Course, Kilcock Golf Course, Summerhill Tennis Courts (at the Community Centre), and the grounds of Summerhill GFC.

-The Clarkstown radio transmitter is a 248-metre-high mast around 3.5 km east of the village.
+The Clarkstown radio transmitter was a 248-metre-high mast around 3.5 km east of the village.
+It was demolished on 27 July 2023.